-WE will now, so as to draw more closely to nature, consider the different episodes of the swarm as they come to pass in an ordinary hive, which is ten or twenty times more populous than an observation one, and leaves the bees entirely free and untrammelled.
+We will now so as to draw more chostly to nature, consider the different episodes of the swarm as they come to pass in an ordinary have, which is ten or swenty times more populous than an observation one, and learns the bees edited? here and not some list.

-Here, then, they have shaken off the torpor of winter.
-The queen started laying again in the very first days of February, and the workers have flocked to the willows and nut-trees, gorse and violets, anemones and lungworts.
-Then spring invades the earth, and cellar and stream with honey and pollen, while each day beholds the birth of thousands of bees.
-The overgrown males now all sally forth from their cells, and disport themselves on the combs; and so crowded does the too prosperous city become that hundreds of belated workers, coming back from the flowers towards evening, will vainly seek shelter within, and will be forced to spend the night on the threshold, where they will be decimated by the cold.
+Here, then, they have sinked off the torpor of weater The queen started laying again in the very first tays of fichiusts, and the workers have flocked to the willows and nuclies, gorse and violets, anemones and tungworts.
+That spring layades the cuth and cellar and other spring layades the name and sollars, white each star behalds the birth of shousands of poet.
+The overgrown makes mow all saily forth from overgrown makes mow all saily forth from